jpolete/springboard/docs/01-index.md

 title: Springboard
 ---

 Springboard is an HTML, CSS (SASS), and JavaScript starter kit for new projects.
 Base styles are provided for most common HTML elements.
-Additionally some common UI elements are defined as "modules"—things like button styles, a flexible grid, common social media icons, form element layouts, notice boxes, etc.
+Additionally some common UI elements are defined as "modules"—things like common social media icons, notice boxes, etc.

 ## Technology